vamkak/Self_Study-Model_Project_Setup/Project_setup.md

 If you're working with other people, you will want to make sure that all of you agree on what the "authoritative" data source is.
 If it is a URL (e.g. to an s3 bucket, or to a database), then that URL should be stored and documented in the custom Python package, with a concise variable name attached to it.
 If it is a path on an HPC cluster and it fits on disk, there should be a script that downloads it so that you have a local version.

 ### `scripts/`

-	/path/to/project/directory/
-	|- scripts/
-	   |- script1.py
-	   |- script2.py
-	   |- archive/
-		  |- no-longer-useful.py

-Like the `notebooks/` section, I think this is quite self-explanatory.
 Scripts, defined as logical units of computation that aren't part of the notebook narratives, but nonetheless important for, say, getting the data in shape, or stitching together figures generated by individual notebooks.

-## But wait, it's complicated, no?

-I proposed this project structure to colleagues, and was met with some degree of ambivalence.

 ### Why not just put everything in notebooks?
 After all, aren't notebooks supposed to be comprehensive, reproducible units?
 Yes, but that doesn't mean that they have to be littered with every last detail embedded inside them.
 Notebooks are great for a data project's narrative, but if they get cluttered up with chunks of code that are copied & pasted from cell to cell, then we not only have an unreadable notebook, we also legitimately have a coding practices problem on hand.
 This is where the practices of refactoring code come in really handy.

 ### Why not just `custom.py` under `notebooks/`?
 Now, one may ask, "If we can import a `custom.py` from the same directory as the other notebooks, then why bother with the `setup.py` overhead?"
 My responses are as follows.

 If the project truly is small in scale, and you're working on it alone, then yes, don't bother with the `setup.py`.
 It's too much overhead to worry about.